 Alexandria, VA, March 18, 2015 – The American Society of Travel Advisors (ASTA) will present Congressional Travel and Tourism Caucus Co-Chairman Rep. Sam Farr (D-CA) with its 2015 Global Travel Advocate Award this evening at a reception in the Capitol Building to kick off ASTA’s Second Annual Legislative Day.

-"Through his longtime leadership of the Travel and Tourism Caucus, Sam Farr has championed a number of issues important to travel agents and the broader travel and tourism industry, from mitigating the impact of cuts to federal travel budgets to reauthorizing Brand USA to opening the Cuba market to more U.S. travelers and travel service providers,” said ASTA President and CEO Zane Kerby.
+"Through his longtime leadership of the Travel and Tourism Caucus, Sam Farr has championed a number of issues important to travel advisors and the broader travel and tourism industry, from mitigating the impact of cuts to federal travel budgets to reauthorizing Brand USA to opening the Cuba market to more U.S. travelers and travel service providers,” said ASTA President and CEO Zane Kerby.
 “We can think of no one more deserving of this award than Congressman Farr, and are pleased to kick off our 2015 advocacy campaign by recognizing those who fight for the issues important to ASTA and our members."

 "The travel industry is vital to our economy; supporting jobs in every community across our country," said Farr.
-"Travel agents play an important role in the industry’s success by providing the information and expertise necessary to plan a trip for American families and businesses.
+"Travel advisors play an important role in the industry’s success by providing the information and expertise necessary to plan a trip for American families and businesses.
 I am grateful to receive this honor from ASTA and look forward to our continued friendship as we promote the wonderful work they do."

 Rebranded in 2018 as the American Society of Travel Advisors, ASTA is the leading global advocate for travel advisors, the travel industry and the traveling public.
 Its members represent 80 percent of all travel sold in the United States through the travel agency distribution channel.
 Together with hundreds of internationally-based members, ASTA’s history of industry advocacy traces back to its founding in 1931 when it launched with the mission to facilitate the business of selling travel through effective representation, shared knowledge and the enhancement of professionalism.
 For more information about the Society, visit ASTA.org.
 Consumers can connect with an ASTA travel advisor at TravelSense.org.